tokenika/eosfactory/docs/sphinx/source/cases/03_symbolic_names/case.md

 ![](./img/02.png)

-Please note the name `carol` used in the logger output, even though the actual name of this account is `d4okdmdcqt4w`.
+Please note the human-readable name `carol` is used in the logger output, even though the actual name of this account is `d4okdmdcqt4w`.

 Finally, stop the local testnet and exit Python CLI: